LiamDruckman/COMP1911-Tutorial/README.md

 ```
 ### Char

 This is the next most common data type in C and again as the name suggests it stores characters.
-It can be any one of the characters defined by the [American Standard Code for Information Interchange](https://www.ascii-code.com/) (ASCII)
+It can be any one of the characters defined by the [American Standard Code for Information Interchange](https://www.ascii-code.com/) (ASCII).
+If you ever want to have a look at it just type "ascii" in your terminal.

 We declare a char in the same way we declare an int but we would usually take a different default value which varies greatly:
 ```C